Dialog FIR Decimation

 Dependencies

-To use this parameter, set the Input processing parameter to Elements as channels (sample based)
+To use this parameter, set the Input processing parameter to Columns as channels (frame based), and the Rate options parameter to Enforce single-rate processing.

 |